• Skip to primary navigation

 Expanding Into New Geographic Markets

-One of our clients—a successful engineering firm with strong presence in their home state—decided they wanted to bring business back to their roots in Ohio.
-They had the technical capability and the team to serve clients there.
-But they had no existing relationships, no referral network, no local presence.
+One of our clients, a successful engineering firm with a solid presence in their home state, decided to expand business operations in Ohio.
+They had the technical capability and the team to serve clients there, but lacked existing relationships, a referral network, and local presence.

-When Ohio developers and architects researched them online, they found a website that barely mentioned the firm's Ohio connections and showcased almost exclusively projects from their current primary market.
-The website didn't just fail to support their geographic expansion—it actively worked against it.
+When Ohio developers and architects researched the firm online, they found a website that barely mentioned Ohio connections and showcased almost exclusively projects from the primary market.
+The website not only failed to support geographic expansion, it also worked against it.

-When you're trying to break into new geographic markets, your website is often the first and only impression prospects have before you've built local relationships.
+When you’re trying to break into a new geographic market, your website is often the first and only impression prospects have before relationships exist.
 It needs to:

-• Demonstrate relevant experience in that market (or explain why you're entering)
+• Demonstrate relevant experience in that market (or clearly explain why you’re entering)

-• Show team connections to the area (grew up there, went to school there, etc.)
+• Show team connections to the area (education, background, history)

-• Display projects that resonate with local building types and scales
+• Display projects that correspond with local building types and scales

-• Make it immediately clear you're serious about serving this market
+• Make it immediately clear you’re serious about serving that market

 Competing for Projects Where You’re Not the Incumbent

-When you're the trusted engineering firm a developer has used on their last five projects, your website barely matters.
-They know you, trust you, have seen your work firsthand.
+When you’re the trusted engineering firm a developer has used for years, your website barely matters.
+They know you, trust you, and have seen your work firsthand.

-In these moments, your website either reinforces the referral or raises questions about it.
-A professional, credible online presence makes the architect look smart for recommending you.
-A dated or incomplete website makes them second-guess the recommendation.
+At these moments, your website either reinforces the referral or raises doubt.
+A credible online profile makes the architect look smart for recommending you.
+A dated or incomplete site makes them hesitate.

 Moving Upmarket to Larger Project Values

-If you've historically handled $500K-$1M projects and you're now pursuing $3M-$10M opportunities, the evaluation process changes.
-Clients making larger investments do more due diligence.
-They research more thoroughly.
-They're more likely to check your website, review your project history, and evaluate whether you have the capacity for larger work.
+If you’ve historically handled $500K–$1M projects and are now pursuing $3M–$10M opportunities, the evaluation process changes.
+Larger investments trigger more due diligence.
+Clients research more thoroughly and scrutinize your website for signs of capacity and professionalism.

 An unsophisticated website suggests an unsophisticated operation.
-This isn't about fancy design—it's about demonstrating you operate at the level of investment they're considering.
+This is not about flashy design; it is about demonstrating that your firm operates at the level of investment being considered.

 Larger projects require:

-• Evidence you've successfully delivered projects at similar scale
+• Evidence of successfully delivered projects at a similar scale

-• Professional presentation that matches the seriousness of their investment
+• A professional presentation that suits the seriousness of the investment

 Recruiting Experienced Engineering Talent

-This surprises engineering firm principals, but it matters: Experienced engineers research firms before applying or accepting offers.
+This surprises many firm principals, but it matters: experienced engineers research firms before applying or accepting offers.

-A talented PE with 15 years of experience and multiple job options will Google your firm.
-If your website looks like it hasn't been updated since 2012, shows only 5 projects, and lists team members who left three years ago—they draw conclusions about how the firm is managed and whether it's where they want to build their career.
+A PE with 15 years of experience and multiple job options will Google your firm.
+If your site looks outdated, lists former employees, or shows minimal work, they draw conclusions about how the firm is managed.

-In a tight labor market where top engineering talent has choices, your website affects:
+In a tight labor market, your website affects:

 • Whether experienced professionals apply

-• Whether they accept your offer over competitors'
+• Whether they accept your offer over the competitors

 • How they describe your firm to their network

-Your website is your recruiting brochure whether you intend it to be or not.
+Your website functions as your recruiting brochure, whether you intend for it to or not.

 Who This Strategy Is For (and Who It Isn’t)